fabcolonna/Spotbar/README.md

 # Spotbar

-Spotbar aims to be a small app that runs in macOS menu bar or Windows taskbar (Linux support may be present, but I haven't had a chance to test it out yet, so things are not guaranteed to work), that offers media controls (still very basic AND not working *at all* 🌞) and current song informations, such as title, artist, and album.
+Spotbar aims to be a small app that runs in the macOS menu bar (Windows/Linux support may be present, but I haven't had a chance to test it out yet and I'm not fully focusing on the code that is necessary to make the app working correctly on those OSes), that offers media controls (back, play/pause, forward), album art and details, artist info and progress bar (NOT present *at all* at the moment 🌞).
+I'm also considering adding a spectrum analyzer in the background for no particular reason other than aesthetics 🎶.

-The idea is not having to open Spotify app for everything (quick search an exact song and playing it, controlling playback and checking song infos).
+The idea behind all this is not having to open Spotify app for such basic actions.
+I know there are many alternatives, but this one could be potentially quite convenient IMO.

 ## Getting Started

 The app requires `node.js`.
 Make sure to have it installed before proceeding, by typing `node --version` in your terminal.
-Grab a copy if you don't have it by visiting [the official website](https://nodejs.org/it/download/), or using your favourite package manager (eg. `brew` on macOS, `apt/rpm/pacman` on Linux).
+Install it on your machine if you don't have it by visiting [the official website](https://nodejs.org/it/download/), or by using the `brew` package manager for macOS.

 The node package manager `npm` is also required.
 If you grabbed the installer from the node website then it should be already present in your system.
 Make sure it's installed by typing `npm --version`.
+Installing it should be pretty straight-forward.

 ### Installing